 Obtain payslips or payroll information for the period 12 months before the date of the worker's injury.
-This may include pay information from more than one employer if the worker worked concurrently in more than one job on the day the injury occurred.
+This may include pay information from more than one employer if the worker worked concurrently in more than one job or in various jobs at different times throughout the 12-month period.